php-fig/fig-standards/proposed/links.md

 Additionally, some Link Collection objects, such as PSR-7 Response objects, are by design immutable.
 That means methods to add links to them in-place would be incompatible.
+Therefore, the EvolvableLinkCollectionInterface's single method requires that a new object be returned, identical to the original but with an additional link object included.

 ## 1.6 Evolvable link objects

 Link objects are in most cases value objects.
 As such, allowing them to evolve in the same fashion as PSR-7 value objects is a useful option.
-For that reason, an additional EvolvableLinkInterface is included that provides immutable modifiers using the same pattern as PSR-7.
+For that reason, an additional EvolvableLinkInterface is included that provides methods to produce new object instances with a single change.
+The same model is used by PSR-7 and, thanks to PHP's copy-on-write behavior, is still CPU and memory efficient.

 ## 2. Package